tawesoft/morph/doc/mapping-go-structs-with-morph.md

 ## Mapping to a new struct type definition

-There are two ways morph can change our parsed Apple struct type definition into our desired Orange struct type definition.
+There are two ways Morph can change our parsed Apple struct type definition into our desired Orange struct type definition.
 We can also combine the two.

 * Using a [morph.StructMapper] and the [morph.Struct.Map] method.
 * Using a [morph.FieldMapper] and the [morph.Struct.MapFields] method.

-A field mapper is easier to write, but less powerful.
+A FieldMapper is easier to write, but a StructMapper is more powerful.

 ### Using a StructMapper to rename a struct type